WASdev/gitbook.voice.gateway.for.watson/gettingstarted.md

   **Important:** To accurately transcribe phone calls, you'll need to train your service with a custom language model for the specific domain, such as healthcare or insurance.

 1. Set up the real-time transcription.
- The voice gateway takes text output from the Watson Speech to Text service and publishes it through the included MQTT plug-in to an external MQTT message broker. **???
-And then what happens to it?**
+ The voice gateway takes text output from the Watson Speech to Text service and publishes it through the included MQTT plug-in to an external MQTT message broker.
+Other services can then access the transcription messages in real-time by subscribing on the related topics.
+A subscriber could for instance run real-time analytics on the transcription or simply archive the transcription.

 1. Set up the session border controller (SBC).